Selected

 Krakow was placed tenth on the same list.

-Mall to Start With
+Shopping Mall to Start With

-Giant new shopping
+Giant new

-mall has opened next to Krakow’s
+mall has opened next to

-central Old Town historic district.
-The
+Krakow’s central Old Town historic district.

-strategically situated 123,000-sq-meter Galeria
+The strategically situated 123,000-sq-meter Galeria

 Krakowska adjoins the city’s Krakow Glowny principal

 rail station that itself abuts the main bus depot.
-The

-immense shopping center boasts 270 shops
+The immense shopping center boasts 270

-and department stores, 14 eateries,
+shops and department stores, 14

-and 9 coffeehouses.
+eateries, and 9

-It forms the first part of the New
+coffeehouses.
+It forms the first part of

 City (Nowe Miasto) project to be

-supplemented with hotels, office buildings, and blocks
+supplemented with hotels, office buildings, and

-of flats in three to four years.
+blocks of flats in three to four years.

-World’s Capital of Graphic Arts, for Now
+The World’s Capital of Graphic Arts, for Now

-Krakow’s 18th International Triennial of Graphic
+Krakow’s 18th International Triennial of Graphic Arts

-Arts consists of 30-plus exhibitions in the city’s
+consists of 30-plus exhibitions in the city’s

 various galleries and museums.
 The flagship show in

-the Bunkier Sztuki gallery, 3a Plac Szczepanski square
+the Bunkier Sztuki gallery, 3a Plac Szczepanski

-on Belgium’s Ingrid Ledent.
-The triennial lasts
+has been bestowed on Belgium’s Ingrid Ledent.
+The

-through mid-October.
+triennial lasts through mid-October.

 Bookish